zeph-yr/AccessAbility/README.md

 - **NoFail++:** Recover from zero energy.
 Overrides base game NF modifier
 - **No Score Modifiers:** Play using bomb and wall features without -5% and -10%
 - **Toggle for Mod:** Keep your settings and quickly turn them all on or off at once
-- In Multiplayer and Party, all features can be used without affecting scores regardless if ScoreSaber or CustomCampaigns are installed.
+- In Multiplayer and Party, all features can be used without affecting scores regardless if leaderboards or CustomCampaigns are installed.
 Play MP alongside your friends, not looking up from a mile below.
 - In Local, score submission is turned off for `No Arcs` and `No Chains`. `NoFail++` and `No Score Modifiers` will not activate if SS/CC are installed.
 Upload to online OST/DLC leaderboard is turned off.
 To save scores or activate these features in Local, uninstall SS/CC.

 **v4.0.0** (BS 1.20.0+ only)